btoszegi/covid19-visualization/README.md

 # covid19-visualization
-Playing around with Dash and covid19 datasets.
+Playing with Dash and covid19 datasets.
 Work in progress.